2025 ABA Billing Guide: Challenges, Solutions, and Best Practices

 How to Bill Insurance as a BCBA vs. an RBT

-The difference between billing insurance as an RBT or a BCBA depends entirely on the payer.
+The difference between billing insurance for therapy as an RBT or a BCBA depends entirely on the payer.

 “Every insurance company has its own guidelines that we must follow,” Price says.
 “Most insurance companies only accept claims for services rendered by a BCBA or an RBT with supervision from a BCBA.
 In both cases, we will submit a claim for the BCBA, with any RBT services lumped into that claim.”